-If you have any questions about how to read the exposure meter to control exposure on your DSLR camera, let us know in the comments.
+If you have any questions about how to read the exposure meter to control exposure on your digital camera, let us know in the comments.

 Also, we love good news, so if our tips on using your camera’s exposure meter (exposure indictor) have helped you to understand how to control exposure, share that too.